lowRISC/opentitan/hw/ip/rv_plic/doc/rv_plic.md

 {{% section2 Handling Interrupt Request Events }}

-If software receives an interrupt request, it is recommended to follow the steps shown below.
+If software receives an interrupt request, it is recommended to follow the steps shown below (assuming target 0 which uses !!CC0 for claim/complete).

-1. Claim right after entering to the interrupt service routine by reading !!CC register.
+1. Claim the interrupts right after entering to the interrupt service routine by reading the !!CC0 register.
-2. Determine which interrupt should be serviced based on read-out !!CC register.
+2. Determine which interrupt should be serviced based on the values read from the !!CC0 register.
-3. Execute ISR, clear originating peripheral interrupt.
+3. Execute ISR, clearing the originating peripheral interrupt.
-4. Write Interrupt ID to !!CC
+4. Write Interrupt ID to !!CC0
 5. Repeat as necessary for other pending interrupts.

 It is possible to have multiple interrupt events claimed.
 If software claims one